‘RHONJ’ Star Melissa Gorga Stuns In Makeup-Free Clip

-Real Housewives of New Jersey star Melissa Gorga is stunning in a makeup-free video she shared alongside daughter Antonia as they, along with Melissa husband Joe Gorga and sons Gino and Joey, shelter in place due to the worldwide health crisis.
-The clip, taken in the bathroom of Melissa’s Northern New Jersey home, shows a sweet moment between mother and daughter as they bond while taking care of their skin.
+Real Housewives of New Jersey star Melissa Gorga is stunning in a makeup-free video alongside daughter Antonia as they, along with Melissa husband Joe Gorga and sons Gino and Joey, shelter in place due to the worldwide health crisis.
+The clip, taken in the bathroom of Melissa’s northern New Jersey home, shows a sweet moment between mother and daughter as they bond while taking care of their skin.

 Melissa is wearing a casual hot pink tracksuit.
 The garment has a white piping detail down the sides of both the jacket and pants.
-The top has a half-zip top with a wide, silver zipper pull which can be undone to just below her collarbone.
-It features a drawstring hood top and a handy pocket detail that can be used so Melissa to keep her hands warm or hold small items such a phone when she walks outside.
+The top has a half-zip top with a wide, silver zipper pull that can be undone to just below her collarbone.
+It features a drawstring hood top and a handy pocket detail that can be used to keep her hands warm or hold small items such a phone when walking outside.

 View this post on Instagram